Foorack/UdonZip/README.md

 1. Go to [Releases](https://github.com/Foorack/UdonZip/releases) and download the latest release.
 The file should end with `unitypackage`.
 If you can't find it, ask for help on Discord.
 2. Import the package into Unity with Assets > Import Package > Custom Package.
 This will import the files to `Resources > Foorack > UdonXML`.
-3. Create an Empty GameObject in your Scene, name it `UdonXML` and assign it the UdonXML UdonBehaviour.
+3. Create an Empty GameObject in your Scene, name it `UdonZip` and assign it the UdonZip UdonBehaviour.

 ### Getting started